-The proportion of persons reporting Crack/Cocaine as their primary substance of use remained fairly stable across regions except the NR where the rate of admission declined from 12% in 2021b to 5% in 2022a (Table 2).
-Rates ranged from 2% in the WC to 10% in KZN.
-Between 2% (CR) and 22% (KZN) of all persons admitted to treatment reported using Crack/Cocaine as a primary and secondary substance of use (Table 6).
+The proportion of persons reporting crack/cocaine as their primary substance of use remained fairly stable across regions though marginal decreases were reported for KZN (2 percentage point decrease) and the EC (1 percentage point decrease).
+The NR noted a small increase from 5% (2022a) to 6% (2022b) (Table 2).
+Rates ranged from 1% in the CR to 8% in KZN.
+Between 3% (WC and CR) and 17% (KZN) of all persons admitted to treatment used crack/cocaine as a primary and secondary substance of use (Table 6).

-The national mean age of persons in treatment whose primary drug of use was Crack/Cocaine was 31 years with ages ranging from 23 to 33 years across regions.
-The CR accounted for the youngest individuals admitted for Crack/Cocaine misuse with an average age of 23 years compared to other regions (Table 4).
-The proportion of males reporting Crack/Cocaine as their primary substance of use were between 80% (NR) and 91 (WC); the CR only reported Crack/Cocaine use for males for this period.
-Rates for females ranged between 9% (WC) and 20% (NR).
-Among adolescents, KZN contributed the largest proportion of individuals who reported Crack/Cocaine as a primary substance of use (8%).
-Between 10% (NR) and 29% (GT and KZN) of Crack/Cocaine users had experienced prior treatment episodes.
+The national average age of persons in treatment whose primary drug of use was crack/cocaine was 32 years with mean ages ranging from 29 years (EC and NR) to 38 years (CR) years across regions.
+(Table 4).
+The proportion of males reporting crack/cocaine as their primary substance of use were between 67% (CR) and 88% (GT); the CR had the highest rate for crack/cocaine use among females (33%) compared to the other regions.
+Only the WC had persons with crack/cocaine use identifying as 'other' (3%).
+The EC and NR (2% respectively) contributed the largest proportion of youth aged 18 years and younger who reported crack/cocaine as a primary substance of use.
+Between 13% (EC) and 44% (KZN) of persons who used crack/cocaine had experienced prior treatment episodes.
 No prior admissions for the substance were reported in the CR.